kevinnguyen2321/concertTrack/README.md

 - **State Management**:: Utilized React's useState and useEffect hooks to manage data.

-- **API Integration**:: Integrated a public concerts API to help users discover upcoming concerts based on their favorite artists or locations.
+- **API Integration**:: Integrated Spotify's Web API to allow users to view artist information such as genre, similar artists, artist images etc.

 - **Version Control**:: Managed code changes using Git and hosted on GitHub for collaboration.
 - **Build Tools**:: Set up using Vite for a fast development environment.